judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

 ## How to use the library

-### **Setup you Gear VR device**
+### **Setup your Gear VR device**

-No matter the option you choose to test the library, you always will need to setup your device for development.
+No matter the option you choose to test the library, you will always need to setup your device for development.
 Read how to [Setup your Samsung/Oculus Gear VR](https://github.com/judax/OculusMobileSDKHeadTracking#setup-your-samsungoculus-gear-vr).
-Basically you will need:
+Basically you will need to:

 1. Enable the Gear VR Developer Mode.
 2. Disable the Oculus Home app.

-If you are not sure how to achieve this, read the article.
-If not, choose between the following two options.
+Once you have your device setup, you can choose one of the following options:

 ### **First option:** Contact me through github and provide your device id or OSIG file